Crucial Conversations explains how to engage effectively in difficult conversations that scare us and make us emotional.

 - CRIB, an acronym to avoid miscommunication and finding out what the others really want

-My Note: from a social skills website such as this one I found apologies especially captivating.
-Indeed a well places apology works wonders in mending relationships.
+from a social skills website such as this one, I found apologies especially captivating.
+Indeed a well placed apology works wonders in mending relationships.

 The authors say: the party often doesn’t want to be compensated because they’re wronged, they want to be healed because they’re wronged.